GuiLLeMet85/module2-boilerplate/README.md

 What can the user do with the app?
 - User can sign up and create and account
 - User can login
-- User can log ou
+- User can log out
 - User can create ...

 ## User stories (Backlog)